- Compact, all-in-one design

 It may even be possible to overclock the card in the iMac to match the full speed of the Mac Pro card, although we wouldn’t recommend it because the excessive heat would almost certainly cause your iMac to crash.

-The Macworld Lab ran the three new standard iMacs through our customary suite of tests to gauge performance improvements on the previous generation.
+Mind the gap The Macworld Lab ran the three new standard iMacs through our customary suite of tests to gauge performance improvements on the previous generation.
 The new 2.8GHz 24in iMac showed a 30-point (13 per cent) Speedmark improvement on the previous high-end model, a 24in 2.4GHz iMac.
 However, this new high-end iMac posted the same Speedmark score as the previous build-to-order model, a 2.8GHz 24in model.

 The new low-end iMac, a 2.4GHz 20in model, had a Speedmark score that was 26 points higher (13 per cent faster) than the previous low-end model, a 2GHz 20in iMac.
 Also, the new 2.4GHz 20in iMac scored nine points lower than the older midrange iMac, a 2.4GHz 20in model.
 But as we pointed out in our earlier Macworld Lab benchmark report of the new iMacs, the older 2.4GHz 20in iMac that we tested had a larger hard drive and a better graphics card than the new entry-level model, which explains the speed difference.